 Sure Signs You've Caught COVID After Your Vaccine

-It is highly unlikely but completely possible for you to catch COVID-19 even after being vaccinated.
-These "breakthrough" cases—which Dr. Anthony Fauci mentioned repeatedly over the weekend as reasons why you should still wear a mask and social distance after vaccination—have only happened to 5,800 people out of estimated 77 million people vaccinated, but they can be caused by more transmissible variants, among other threats.
+It is unlikely but completely possible for you to catch COVID-19 even after being vaccinated.
+These "breakthrough" cases are rare, but are increasing as your immunity wanes—and they can be caused by more transmissible variants, among other threats.
+(This is why the FDA na dCDC approved boosters for everyone over 18, to be taken six months aftet your last dose.)
 How do you know if you have a breakthrough infection?
-Read on for the sure signs you've caught COVID-19 even after being vaccinated—and to ensure your health and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.
+Read on for the sure signs you've caught COVID-19 even after being vaccinated—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 You've Lost Your Sense of Taste or Smell